We recommend using these VPNs on Windows

 Disable your antivirus or firewall

-When you install a VPN on your computer, it is possible for the VPN to conflict with your firewall or antivirus.
+When you install a VPN on your computer, it is possible for the VPN to conflict with your firewall or a top antivirus.
 Normally, the VPN automatically updates your firewall settings when you install it to prevent conflicts (this ensures that the firewall isn’t blocking specific ports needed by the VPN).

 To guarantee that your firewall or antivirus is not conflicting with your VPN, disable them one at a time and check to see if the VPN will connect.